magshimim-next/cv-next/docs/DESIGN.md

 Once a user has clicked on a CV, he will be sent to a page dedicated to the CV where he can leave a detailed review of that CV and even resolve any of his reviews.

-- Liking comments and commenting under other comments is also available.
+- Liking comments and commenting under other comments are also available.

 ### User Data and Interactions